The-Purple-Warehouse/the-purple-standard/properties/abilities/coopertition.md

 - false

 ## Design Recommendation
-This property can be implemented as a checkbox or toggle switch
+This property can be implemented as a checkbox or toggle switch, where a user can check the box or toggle the switch if the robot's alliance met the coopertition requirements